fmammoli/CAETE-DVM/README_tutorial.md

 # Configuring Fortran Debug

-To debug fortran code in fscode, with breakpoint you will need `gdb`, the `Modern Fortran` vscode extension,the `Fortran Breakpoint` vscode extension, and `C/C++` vscode extintion.
+To debug fortran code in fscode with breakpoint you will need `gdb`, the `Modern Fortran` vscode extension,the `Fortran Breakpoint Support` vscode extension, and `C/C++` vscode extintion.
 You can find all of them in the vscode extention marketplace

 Make sure to install them all before continuing.